Variability of echo state network prediction horizon for partially observed dynamical systems: Introduction

 \section{Introduction}

-Prediction of chaotic dynamical systems is a challenging task due to the exponential divergence of the uncertainties in initial conditions.
-A variety of techniques have been developed to address this problem.~\cite{abarbanel1996analysis, kantz2004nonlinear, bradley2015nonlinear} Machine learning and neural networks have become a popular choice for forecasting such systems~\cite{gilpin2021chaos} due to their universal approximation properties.~\cite{schafer2006recurrent,hornik1989multilayer}
+Prediction of chaotic dynamical systems is a challenging task due to exponential divergence of uncertainties in initial conditions.
+A variety of techniques have been developed to address this problem.~\cite{abarbanel1996analysis, kantz2004nonlinear, bradley2015nonlinear} Machine learning and neural networks have become a popular choice for forecasting such systems due to the universal approximation properties as well as computational efficiency.~\cite{schafer2007recurrent, hornik1989multilayer} We first review these recent approaches to the study of dynamical systems before discussing the details and novelty of the present study which aims at addressing the problem of prediction and estimation of statistical properties of dynamical systems using partial observations with the use of echo state networks.

-One of the most recent techniques inspired by developments in machine learning is reservoir computing (RC).~\cite{jaeger2004harnessing, maass2002real}.In contrast to traditional machine learning techniques such as ANN, RNN, and LSTM that require large amounts of data for training, require huge computational efforts to train large networks, and suffer from the vanishing gradient problem,~\cite{bengio2013advances} the RC approach uses three layers -- input, reservoir, and output -- where the weights associated with the first two layers are fixed while the connectivity to the last layer is linear so that the weights for the last layer can be obtained by using a linear least squares problem, making the training fast.~\cite{vogel2002computational,jaeger2004harnessing} The details of the architecture of a reservoir computing approach, called echo state network (ESN), are shown in Fig.~\ref{fig:ESN_atri} and are explained in detail in Sec.~\ref{sec:moa}.

-There has been a surge of interest in applications of reservoir computing techniques, focusing on a variety of different aspects ranging from time series prediction to estimating statistical quantities such as Lyapunov exponents etc. In the study of the Lorenz system in Ref.~\onlinecite{pathak2017using}, training was carried out with an ESN on a full-state variable, and the long-term statistics for the predicted and true dynamics were examined.
-Similarly, Ref.~\onlinecite{haluszczynski2019good} used various metrics like correlation dimension, maximal Lyapunov exponent etc., to study the long-term behaviour of a modified Lorenz 63 system.

-Furthermore, the study of the Lorenz-96 model using one-dimensional observation has been reported in Ref.~\onlinecite{vlachas2020backpropagation}.
-Finally, they compare the accuracy of the results by estimating the Lyapunov exponent for the predicted and true states.
-The performance of the short-term evolution and reconstruction of the long-term statistics have been examined for the Lorenz-96 model in Ref.~\onlinecite{hassanzadeh2019data} using different machine-learning techniques.
-In this study, they have studied the prediction of slow/large scale variables of the Lorenz 96 system when the slower/small scale variables remain unobserved.
-Their analysis reveals that RC-ESN outperforms ANN and RNN-LSTM for short-term prediction.
-They have also studied the performance of the ESN with different training lengths and reservoir sizes.